benwilcock/rhdh-local/README.md

 ## Changing Your Configuration

-When you change `app-config.local.yaml` you can restart `rhdh` to load RHDH with new configuration.
+When you change the `app-config.local.yaml` file you must restart `rhdh` to load RHDH with your updated configuration.

 ```sh
 podman-compose stop rhdh && podman-compose start rhdh